Asukyy/Bot-Slack-/README.md

 # Bot-Slack-
-program your bot pour all your event
+program your bot for all your event

 you've to install node before: